Ready, Willing and Able

 Delivering the UK military’s operational priorities across air, land and sea will require an innovative and robust approach to procurement and ongoing support in all areas of defence spending, as budgetary pressures mount.

-Within the land environment specifically, significant shifts are planned, with the Support Partner Transformation Contract (SPTC) ending in 2025 and Land Integrated Operating Service (LIOS) taking effect the same year.
+Within the land environment specifically, significant shifts are planned, with the SPTC ending in 2025 and LIOS taking effect the same year.
 This will involve a case-by-case review of all systems, platforms and equipment categories as they transition into through-life support arrangements that aim to deliver a step-change in platform availability and through-life performance via more frequent updates and upgrades.

 “Since LIOS is about how new and enduring UK platforms will be supported, there must be a focus on how to drive efficiencies in the procurement of spares, new capability, Maintenance, Repair and Operations (MRO), and post-design services, as well as having a smart way of managing support to our vehicles to increase vehicle availability through outcome-driven contracting.”